josharsh/100LinesOfCode/README.md

 **Build something productive in less than 100 lines of code!**

-A curated collection of small, powerful, and educational code projects perfect for beginners and experienced developers alike.
+A curated collection of small, powerful, and educational code projects, perfect for beginners and experienced developers alike.

 [Explore Projects](#-projects) • [Contributing](#-contributing) • [Getting Started](#-getting-started) • [Community](#-community)